section-engineering-education/engineering-education/articles/react-native-agora-video-conference-app/index.md

   - url: /engineering-education/react-native-agora-video-conference-app/hero.jpg
     alt: React Native Agora Conference App
 ---
-In this tutorial, we will build a Video Conference app with React Native and [Agora](https://www.agora.io/en/about-us/).
+In this tutorial, we will build a Video Conference application with React Native and [Agora](https://www.agora.io/en/about-us/).
 <!--more-->
 ### Goals
 By the end of the tutorial, you’ll know:

 - How to create/join a video conference using Agora.